onfido/onfido-ios-sdk/README.md

 ### Language customisation

+**Note**: If the strings translations change it will result in a MINOR version change, therefore you are responsible for testing your translated layout in case you are using this feature.
+If you want a language translated you can also get in touch with us at [ios-sdk@onfido.com](mailto:ios-sdk@onfido.com).

 The strings used within the SDK can be customised by having a `Localizable.strings` in your app for the desired language and by configuring the flow using `withCustomLocalization()` method on the configuration builder. i.e.

 #### Swift